BitcoinDesign/Guide/guide/contribute/propose.md

 Your proposed changes need to undergo a [review process](review.md).
 During the review of your pull request, you may be asked to make certain changes.
 To do that, simply make sure that you're on the same branch as the pull request you've submitted.
 [Apply and push](#applying-changes) your changes.

-Once the maintainers and contributors have a consensus on the proposed changes, your pull request will get merged, and your changes will become part of the Bitcoin Design Guide.
+Once there is a consensus on the proposed changes, your pull request will be merged, and your changes will become part of the Bitcoin Design Guide.

 ## Resources